aimms/how-to/C_Solvers/index.rst

 Solvers
 ========================

-This section covers topics related to mathematical solvers used in AIMMS applications.
-These articles also explain how to work with solvers in AIMMS language.
+Mathematical Programming solution algorithms, solvers for short, are the muscles inside AIMMS applications.
+The articles in this section contain tips and tricks for steering these solvers and interpreting their solutions and behavior.

 .. toctree::
    :maxdepth: 1